JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ## 2.3 Graph-Like Data Models

+If your application has mostly one-to-many relationships (tree-structured data) or no relationships between records, the document model is appropriate.
+The rela‐ tional model can handle simple cases of many-to-many relationships, but as the con‐ nections within your data become more complex, it becomes more natural to start modeling your data as a graph.

+Graphs are not limited to such homogeneous data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.
+For example, Facebook maintains a single graph with many different types of vertices and edges: vertices represent people, locations, events, checkins, and comments made by users; edges indicate which people are friends with each other, which checkin hap‐ pened in which location, who commented on which post, who attended which event, and so on [35].

+In this section we will discuss the property graph model (implemented by Neo4j, Titan, and InfiniteGraph) and the triple-store model (implemented by Datomic, AllegroGraph, and others).

 ### 2.3.1 Property Graphs
 ### 2.3.2 The Cypher Query Language
 ### 2.3.3 Graph Queries in SQL